watem-sedem/watem-sedem/docs/choices.rst

 Same principle as include ditches, but differences in C-factor and ktc

+TO DO: ktc and C-factor at these pixels

 Force Routing
 #############

 When the routing based on the built-in rules of the model is not correct (e.g. in the neighbourhood of infrastructure) the user has the possibility to impose the routing.
 This is done by enabling the Force Routing option.
-With force routing the routing algorithm will use the routing imposed by the user in stead of the digital elevation model.
+With force routing the routing algorithm will use the routing imposed by the user instead of the digital elevation model.

 When `Force Routing = 1` the user will have to provide additional input: the variable `number of force routing` and a seperate section for every routing vector the user wants to add. `Number of force routing` contains an integer value with the amount of routing vectors that are imposed by the user.